Toyota Camry Hybrid saloon review (2019-2022)

 - Some cheap trim

-After a break of more than a decade, the Toyota Camry has finally returned to the UK.
-It replaces the Toyota Avensis, and with just one hybrid powertrain, it takes on models such as the Ford Mondeo Hybrid and Volkswagen Passat GTE, along with diesel alternatives including the Vauxhall Insignia, Skoda Superb and Mazda6.
+After a break of more than a decade, the Toyota Camry returned to the UK.
+It replaced the Toyota Avensis, and with just one hybrid powertrain, it takes on models such as the Ford Mondeo Hybrid and Volkswagen Passat GTE, along with diesel alternatives including the Vauxhall Insignia, Skoda Superb and Mazda6.